msashank910/PeekLinuxDebugger/README.md

 To run the debugger:

-    ./build/pld ./<file_path_to_debuggee_program>
+    ./build/pld <file_path_to_debuggee_program>

-Note: Debugee Program must be compiled with the following flags
+Note: Debugee Program must be compiled with the following flags:

     -g -gdwarf04

+You may also want to disable optimizations (-O0) for a smoother experience.

 While in the [__p|d__] command-line interface, you can interact with the child process via breakpoints, memory manipulation, and register manipulation.
-For a full list of commands, use the help command:
+For a full list of commands, use the help command (currently a WIP):

     help

-Certain commands can be executed via their prefixes as well For example for continue: cont, con, c all work.
+Certain commands can be executed via their prefixes or by shorthand abbreviations as well For example:
+    To set a breakpoint - "breakpoint", "break", or "b" To read from a register - "register_read" <register_name> or "rr" <register_name>

 📋 Current Limitations